Philadelphia Eagles vs. New Orleans Saints NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Philadelphia and its opponents have gone over the current 43.5-point total in six of 10 games (60%) this season.
+- Philadelphia and its opponents have gone over the current 43-point total in seven of 10 games (70%) this season.

-- New Orleans' games have gone over 43.5 points in five of nine chances this season.
+- New Orleans has combined with its opponents to score more than 43 points in five of nine games this season.

-- The two teams combine to score 50.4 points per game, 6.9 more than the total in this contest.
+- Sunday's total is 7.4 points lower than the two team's combined 50.4 points per game average.

-- The 42.9 combined points per game that these two squads have allowed this season are 0.6 fewer than the 43.5 over/under in this contest.
+- These two squads combine to allow 42.9 points per game, 0.1 fewer than this contest's over/under.

-- The Eagles and their opponents have scored an average of 49.3 points per game in 2020, 5.8 more than Sunday's total.
+- The average total in Eagles games this season is 49.3, 6.3 points more than Sunday's over/under of 43.

-- The 43.5-point total for this game is 1.0 point below the 44.5 points per game average total in Saints games this season.
+- The 43-point total for this game is 1.5 points below the 44.5 points per game average total in Saints games this season.

 Eagles stats and trends

-- This season, the Eagles won ATS in their only game as a favorite of 1.5 points or more.
+- In Philadelphia's 10 games this season, it has five wins against the spread.

-- Philadelphia's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- The Eagles have been favored by 2.5 points or more once this season and covered the spread.

-- When Philadelphia puts up more than 19.8 points, it is 5-4 against the spread and 4-5 overall.
+- Philadelphia's games this year have hit the over on five of 10 set point totals (50%).

-- Philadelphia is 3-3 against the spread and 3-3 overall when the team churns out more than 337.8 yards.
+- When Philadelphia scores more than 19.8 points, it is 5-4 against the spread and 4-5 overall.

-- The Eagles have eight giveaways this season, while the Saints have 13 takeaways.
+- In games that Philadelphia piles up over 337.8 yards, the team is 3-3 against the spread and 3-3 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Saints.